unsocialmedia/task-manager/README.md

 ```
 I was thinking that I will structure the tasks as an array in the database, but to be realistic I decided to make a record of each task in the database.
 But on the reordering task the only approach I think would work is to do a loop depending on the array order.

-Since this is just a technical test.
-I included the .env file in the repository.
-Just for reference.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started